-What is it like to move to Vienna?
+What is it like to move to and live in Vienna?
 To start a new life in a foreign country?

-In the Ask an Expat series I interview expats living all over the world.
+In this Ask an Expat series I interview people living all over the world, but outside of their home country.
 I try to help paint an honest picture of the ups and downs of life abroad, share tips for other (future) expats and share information about what to see and do in the city, town or country the expat now calls home.

 Mike Clegg has been one of my favorite photographers on Instagram for quite a while now.
-So when he approached me to be interviewed about his life as an expat I felt honored.
-It’s been great to get to know more about the guy behind the camera and his interesting life abroad…
+So when he approached me to be interviewed about his life in Vienna as an expat, I felt honored.

 Hometown: London, England

-“One of the main things is that you can’t always use your bank cards in places such as in many restaurants and it’s caught me out a few times, meaning I’ve had to go and get cash out after eating my dinner.
+“One of the main things I dislike about life in Vienna is that you can’t always use your bank cards.
+In restaurants for example, and it’s caught me out a few times, meaning I’ve had to go and get cash out after eating my dinner.

-Moving here was also quite difficult in the sense of getting an apartment, phone and bankcard.
 If you are thinking of moving to Vienna the first thing you need to do is get your address registered with a Meldezettel office.
-Once you have that done things generally fall into place.
+Once you have that done, things generally fall into place.

 In terms of apartment hunting, it really wasn’t easy and can be quite expensive.
 We expected to find a place within two weeks, but it took over a month and we looked at a lot of places.
 You often get unfurnished apartments and have to pay quite a few fees upfront.”

-What is the expat community like in Vienna?
+What Is the Expat / International Community like in Vienna?

 For help and advice about Austria, the rules of the country and other tips the Expat Center is very helpful (also called the Vienna Business Agency).